 San José State M.A.s have entered Ph.D. programs at Stanford, UCLA, UC Berkeley, UC Davis, UC Santa Barbara, UC Santa Cruz, the University of Wisconsin, the University of Chicago, Ohio State, Penn State, Washington University in St. Louis, Louisiana State University, and the New School for Social Research.
 Besides teaching careers, graduates have also obtained positions in a variety of government agencies and in the private sector.

 San José State University operates on the semester system.
-New students may enter only in the fall semester.
-The application deadline for the program is the previous March 1, and the deadline for receipt of supporting documents is March 20.
-As a rule, students will hear about their application by April 30.
-To check whether application deadlines have changed in future years, please consult the Prospective Students page maintained by Graduate Admissions and Program Evaluations.
+New students may enter in the fall or spring semester.
+The application deadline for the program, to start in the fall, is the previous April 1, and the deadline for receipt of supporting documents is April 20.
+The deadline for admission in the spring is Nov.
+1, with supporting documents on Nov.
+20. As a rule, students will hear about their application by April 30 or Dec.
+1. To check whether application deadlines have changed in future years, please consult the Prospective Students page maintained by Graduate Admissions and Program Evaluations.

 In addition to general university financial aid, the History Department offers several scholarships for students who have completed at least one semester and excelled in their coursework.
 The application deadline for departmental scholarships will be announced in the spring semester.